 In this debut novel, Wayans has crafted unforgettable characters in Alma, her family, and friends, and a charming story that stays with the reader long after the last page is read and reminds us of the enduring power of love and friendship.

-Damons Wayans, author of New York Times bestseller Bootleg, and the fourth-eldest of ten in one of America's most famous and successful Hollywood families, is an award-winning actor, stand-up comedian, writer, and producer.
+Damon Wayans, author of New York Times bestseller Bootleg and Red Hat.
+He is the fourth eldest of ten in one of America's most famous and successful Hollywood families, an award-winning actor, stand-up comedian, writer, and producer.
 He made his film debut in Eddie Murphy's Beverly Hills Cop, became famous as one of the ensemble cast of his brother Keenen Ivory Wayans's hit show, In Living Color, and starred in his own popular sitcom, My Wife and Kids.
-Red Hats is his first nove.
 He lives in Los Angeles.